 Daniel's IMCA said: "Had it not been for the representation afforded my client by Irwin Mitchell, it is not clear that the local authority would have addressed their obligations under the Mental Capacity Act 2005."

-For expert advice on matters relating to mental capacity, the Court of Protection and deprivation of liberty, please contact Lisa Richardson of Irwin Mitchell’s public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to mental capacity, the Court of Protection and deprivation of liberty, please contact Lisa Richardson of Irwin Mitchell’s Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.

 Back to Client Story